As coronavirus cases soar, India’s hospitals race to secure badly needed oxygen

 A doctor in Mumbai began making plans to transfer seriously ill patients to other facilities in case his oxygen ran out.
 The owner of another small private hospital in the city said he also stopped admitting patients who needed intensive care.

 “Never in my life has this happened,” said Deepak Baid, the owner of the hospital.
-“There were moments in the past when beds were scarce, he said.
+“There were moments in the past when beds were scarce,” he said.
 But “never oxygen.”

 India has added more coronavirus cases in the last month than any country during the pandemic.
 While much of the focus was on ventilators around the world during the earlier phase of the outbreak, the surge in India is now intensifying overall demand for oxygen and exposing the weak points in the system for getting it to hospitals.

-Officials around India are racing to increase supply and remove bottlenecks to prevent a repeat of the situation earlier this month when medical shortages were reported in several parts of the country, particularly in Mumbai and the surrounding Maharashtra state, the hardest-hit area in the country.
+Officials around India are racing to increase supply and remove bottlenecks to prevent a repeat of the situation earlier this month when medical shortages were reported in several parts of the country, particularly in Mumbai and the surrounding Maharashtra state, the hardest-hit area in India.

 The Indian government says there is more than enough oxygen being produced at a national level, but acknowledged problems in the supply chain.